-3. Nothing in this constitution contained shall prevent the legislature from authorizing the loan of the money of the state to a public corporation to be organized for the purpose of making loans to non-profit corporations to finance the construction of new industrial or manufacturing plants in trial or manufacturing plants in this state or the acquisition, rehab-ilitation or improvement of form-er industrial or manufacturing plants in this state including the plants in this state including the acquisition of real property therefor, and the use of such money by such public corporation for such purposes, to improve employment opportunities in any area of the state, provided however, that any loan by such public corporation shall not exceed thirty per centum of the cost of any such project and the repayment of which shall be secured by a mortgage thereon which shall not be a junior incumbrance thereon by more than fifty brance thereon by more than fifty per centum of such cost.
+3. Nothing in this constitution contained shall prevent the legislature from authorizing the loan of the money of the state to a public corporation to be organized for the purpose of making loans to non-profit corporations to finance the construction of new industrial or manufacturing plants in this state or the acquisition, rehabilitation or improvement of former industrial or manufacturing plants in this state, including the constitution of acquisition acquisition of acquisition acquis for, and the use of such money by such public corporation for such purposes. to improve employment opportunities in any area of the state. provided, however, that any loan by such public corporation shall not exceed thirty per centum of the cost of any such project and the repayment of which shall be secured by a mortgage thereon which shall not be a junior incumbrance thereon by more than fifty per centum of such cost.

-8 2.
-Resolved (if the Assembly § 2.
-Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and, in conformity with section one of article nineteen of the constitution be published for three stitution, be published for three months previous to the time of election.
+series 2.
+Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.

-PROPOSED AMENDMENT NUMBER NINE CONCURRENT RESOLUTION OF THE SENATE AND ASSEMBLY
+PROPOSED AMENDMENT NUMBER NINE